6 examples of Prototypes for your Application

 Who you are: Very sure of your idea and willing to spend up front in order to seek funding via crowdsourcing and other informal avenues.
 You have confidence, but not *quite* enough to go all-in.
 Perhaps you’re a business founder and have yet to find a technical partner.

-What it is: An interactive but not actually functional version of your app.
+What it is: An interactive but not fully functional version of your app.
 Think of it like an Old West movie set.
 It looks good, the saloon doors open and close, you can walk down the street and sit on the stoop, tie up your horse even.
-But when you walk through the door you just end up in the desert.
+But when you walk through the door you’re in the desert.

-Pros: It’s pretty, it’s interactive, no imagination is required on behalf of the user.
-It’s impressive and makes you feel like you’ve “basically” built the app and you “just” need backend development.
+Pros: It’s beautiful, it’s interactive, and visual so no imagination is required on behalf of the user.
+It’s impressive and great for showing investors and gaining buy-in.
+Provides crucial information about the user experience.

-Cons: Expensive relative to it’s impact.
-Unless you’ve at least consulted with backend developers early on in the process you could end up with a “tip of the iceberg” problem where the pretty 20% causes 80% of the feasibility issues or complications.
-Or you underestimate how much backend development needs to actually be done to have a functional application.
-May be glitchy.
-You might have great UX functionality built that you fall in love with but create overly complex and expensive problems to actually execute.
+Cons: Could be expensive relative to it’s impact unless you’ve at least consulted with backend developers early on in the process.
+Without effective developer/designer collaboration you could end up with a “tip of the iceberg” problem where the “pretty” 20% front end causes 80% of the feasibility issues or complications on the back end.
+Or you could perhaps underestimate how much backend development needs to actually be done to have a functional application.
 Might be over-featured compared to the MVP app you can actually afford to build, which could turn off some folks who were expecting to see more based on a front-end only version that overpromised on features and functionality.

 Functional MVP (Front end & Back end development)